I first came across the Dingle Skellig Hotel in Kerry when I was doing a bit of research for our guide to the best hotels in Kerry.

 Personally, when visiting Dingle or places like it that boast endless adventure opportunities, I tend to choose pocket-friendly places to stay, as I spend little or no time in the hotel apart from when I’m sleeping.

-I’ve no trouble recommending the Dingle Skellig Hotel to anyone reading this article.
+I’ve no trouble recommending the Dingle Skellig Hotel to anyone reading this article – it’s a comfy place to stay with great service and it’s a short stroll from the town.